Stankendesokies/stankendesokies.github.io/README.md

 I'm doing quite good I'd say!
 The website now looks decent on phone as well as on pc, and I've added an about page :3

-I finally finished making my custom audio player, and it looks great and everything is good!!
+I have finished writing and recording my article on BMI, next I'll update the main page to actually like look nice and stuff.
+But that'll come later this week, or even later, idk.